Star Trek: Picard season 3: Viewership

+Critical response

-The review aggregator website Rotten Tomatoes reported a 100% approval score with an average rating of 8.6/10 based on 58 reviews.
+The review aggregator website Rotten Tomatoes reported a 98% approval score with an average rating of 8.6/10 based on 100 reviews.
 The website's critical consensus reads, "Finally getting the band back together, Picard's final season boldly goes where the previous generation had gone before—and is all the better for it."
-Metacritic, which uses a weighted average, assigned a score of 84 out of 100 based on reviews from 15 critics, indicating "universal acclaim".
+Metacritic, which uses a weighted average, assigned a score of 83 out of 100 based on reviews from 16 critics, indicating "universal acclaim".

+Accolades

-Stewart and McFadden were named TVLine's "Performers of the Week" for the week of February 27, 2023, for their performances in the episode "Seventeen Seconds".
+Patrick Stewart and Gates McFadden were named TVLine's "Performers of the Week" for the week of February 26, 2023, for their performances in the episode "Seventeen Seconds".
 The site focused on the scene in which Picard confronts Crusher about their son, saying Stewart "did some of his best work ever as Jean-Luc in those moments, and McFadden matched him beat for emotional beat... plumbing depths that Trek shows rarely attempt to reach".
+The site also named Amanda Plummer and Michelle Forbes as honorable mentions for their performances in "Disengage" and "Imposters", respectively.
+They said Plummer was "deliciously evil as Vadic" and the first memorable villain of the modern Star Trek series, while Forbes was a "jaw-dropping blast from the past" who let the audience see "the decades of pain buried deep inside Ro" in her scenes with Stewart.

+In June 2023, Alan Sepinwall at Rolling Stone named the season as one of the best series of the year so far.
+Brady Langmann and Adrienne Westenfeld of Esquire did the same a month later.
+At the end of the year, the series was named on best television series lists for 2023 by The Salt Lake Tribune (1st), Den of Geek (10th), and Total Film (19th), as well as by Collider and TheWrap on unranked lists.